METHODOLOGY HELPS RETAIN KNOWLEDGE

 In order to bridge the Digital Divide, we must go beyond ensuring people have access to the proper resources by improving technological literacy and skills.
 This can be achieved through increased engagement in content creation, increasing the number of technically trained individuals, changing the attitude around technology, and empowering individuals to get involved in STEM.

-In 2017, the Multicultural Development Center of Iowa launched an initiative to address the lack of diversity in science, technology, engineering, and math called the STEM Diversity Institute, to help fight this issue that overwhelmingly affects communities of color.
+In 2017, the Multicultural Development Center of Iowa launched an initiative to address the lack of diversity in science, technology, engineering, and mathematics called the STEM Factory, to help fight this issue that overwhelmingly affects communities of color.
 This program will be accessible to individuals living in Iowa City, Coralville, North Liberty, Cedar Rapids, and surrounding areas and is primarily focused on those who identify as a person of color.
 MDC Iowa does not discriminate and believes that we cannot achieve real change without fully embracing inclusivity.
 We welcome all, regardless of race, gender, sexual orientation, physical or mental disabilities, or any other marginalized status.

 Collaborate with other creative individuals to conceptualize and create your next big idea.